BenignMalice/Github-Explorer/README.md

 2. Install dependencies:
    cd github-explorer
+   cd backend
    npm install

+   cd frontend
+   npm install

 3. Start the development server:
+   In backend folder -
+   npm start
+   The server will be accessible at http://localhost:3001.

+4. Start the app:
+   In frontend folder -
    npm start
    The app will be accessible at http://localhost:3000.

 ##Usage

 1. Enter a GitHub username in the search bar.
 2. Click the "Search" button.
 3. Explore user details and repositories.